qkrwldnjsdl1/scheduler/README.md

 Alarms the user when the tweets do not meet the requirement Responsive design features available

 # Final Product
 This is initial state of the form in the scheduler.
 When you click the (+) button it renders the form componenets
 !["screenshot description"](https://github.com/qkrwldnjsdl1/scheduler/blob/master/image/Empty.png)
-In here you can enter student name and select interviewer to create new appointment or cancel by clicking the cancel button
+In here you can enter student name and select interviewer to create or edit new appointment or cancel by clicking the cancel button
 !["screenshot description"](https://github.com/qkrwldnjsdl1/scheduler/blob/master/image/Form.png)
 Once you saved the appointment it will render the infomation about the appointment.
 !["screenshot description"](https://github.com/qkrwldnjsdl1/scheduler/blob/master/image/Show.png)